JavaFXpert/wikibrowser-service/README.md

 * [] Create unit tests
 * [] Handle issues like when SPARQL query failed more gracefully
 * If relationship is removed from Wikidata, delete it from Neo4j at the same point at which relationships are added (MERGE)
+* Create process that generates MERGE code for missing properties in ItemRepository.java
 * [] Make the graph not so jumpy, and consider implementing sigmajs or visjs
 * WikiSearchController search() method probably needs to do a query to get the article URL for the article title (as it currently returns titles with spaces)
 * Make iFrame height resize when new web page loads